-2021 Change in equity instrument price Effect on consolidated statement of profit or loss Effect on consolidated statement of profit or loss and other comprehensive income Financial assets at fair value through other comprehensive income ± 5% - ± 8,760 2020 Change in equity instrument price Effect on consolidated statement of profit or loss Effect on consolidated statement of profit or loss and other comprehensive income Financial assets at fair value through profit or loss Financial assets at fair value through other comprehensive ± 5% + 59,162 - income ± 5% - ± 36,141
+2022 Increase / (decrease) against Kuwaiti Dinar Effect on consolidated statement of profit or loss and other comprehensive income Financial assets at fair value through other comprehensive income ± 5% ± 10,178 2021 Increase / (decrease) against Kuwaiti Dinar Effect on consolidated statement of profit or loss and other comprehensive income Financial assets at fair value through other comprehensive income ± 5% ± 8,760

-27. Capital Risk Management
+28. Capital Risk Management

 The Group's objectives when managing capital resources are to safeguard the Group's ability to continue as a going concern in order to provide returns and benefits for shareholders and to maintain an optimal capital resource structure to reduce the cost of capital.

 In order to maintain or adjust the capital resource structure, the Group may adjust the amount of cash dividends paid to shareholders, return paid up capital to shareholders, issue new shares, sell assets to reduce debt, repay facilities or obtain bank facilities.